Fire and rescue services

 More information:

 Petty crime is common in large cities.
-It's a serious problem in Barcelona, especially on public transport and in tourist areas.
+It's a serious problem in popular tourist destinations, including Barcelona, Ibiza and other major cities, especially on public transport and tourist areas.

 Thieves are very active during the peak summer tourist season.
 They target:

 Keep your passport and other ID separate.
-Carry a photocopy of your passport for ID.
+We recommend you carry a copy of your passport for ID, either as a photocopy or as a photo on your phone.

 Road crime occurs throughout Spain.

-Take care when driving along the Mediterranean coast from Marseille in France to Valencia in Spain.
+Take care driving from Marseille in France to Valencia along the Mediterranean coast.
 Cars with foreign number plates are often targets.

 To stay safe when on the road: